Masters and Caves in a Post-Magic Age:

 In contrast to ancient religious perspectives, some ancient philosophers developed early theories of materialism.
 Stoicism was a unique approach to materialism (in contrast to that of modernity) in that it kept the notion of a grand-scale order and cosmic harmony that is so complimentary to religious views.
 Alas, whether it be of the Stoic, Buddhist, or Secular Humanist variety, there is ultimately no deeply satisfying solution to the problem of salvation within a materialistic or pantheistic determinism—“Frustration and impotence are the salient properties of hope, from a materialist point of view” (p.
 225)—and yet there is nevertheless some wisdom in Stoicism’s and Buddhism’s emphasis upon letting things go and not allowing your anxieties to overcome you.

 Ferry acknowledges Christianity as offering the most appealing solution for the problem of salvation (p.
 261)—with its promise of eternity, and its emphasis upon love and reunion with loved ones, “but for those who are not convinced, and who doubt the truth of these promises of immortality, the problem of death remains unresolved.
 Which is where philosophy comes in” (p.
 4).
 He expounds, “I find the Christian proposition infinitely more tempting [than the wisdom of Buddhism and Stoicism] –except for the fact that I do not believe it.
 But were it to be true I would be a taker” (p.
 263).
-Christianity’s doctrine of salvation, he observes, was “so ‘effective’ it opened a chasm in the philosophies of Antiquity and dominated the Occidental world for nearly fifteen years” (p.
+Christianity’s doctrine of salvation, he observes, was “so ‘effective’ it opened a chasm in the philosophies of Antiquity and dominated the Occidental world for nearly fifteen hundred years” (p.
 53).
 With the rise of Secular Humanism and its emphasis on skepticism and a nature-oriented empiricism, the ancient teleological perspective—a grand-scale order and purpose, a cosmic harmony—became increasingly challenged.
 Subsequently the authority of theism became increasingly rejected.
 “Modern thought puts mankind in the place of cosmos and divinity” (p.
 102).

 Yet, this “enlightened” empiricism became so ironically rigid as to bring into question the very point of a salvific hope.
 “In the absence of a cosmos or a God, according to strict humanism principles, the idea of salvation would seem virtually unthinkable….
 For many people, the question of salvation was to vanish completely.
 Or it has become confused with the question of ethics.” (p.
 133).
 Thus, “the Moderns turned in two main directions…. [first,] “what we might call the ‘religions of earthly salvation’, notably scientism, patriotism, and communism” and second, the Kantian notion of an enlarged thought—that enlightenment leads to emancipation, thereby making us freer and happier (p.
 136, 139-43).
 Moreover, it was believed, science can emancipate us from superstitions and our mastery of nature will liberate us to new feats in power over our circumstances.